STM32-base/STM32-base.github.io/guides/platformio.md

 ## Creating a project

-In the first the same PlatformIO Home App is used to create a new project using :
+The same PlatformIO Home App is used to create a new project:

 ![Getting Started with PlatformIO Home]({{ site.url }}/assets/img/guides/platformio/setting-up-project-1.png) {: style="text-align: center;"}